 Reco ommendation Current practice Therefore, matters typically dealt with by a risk committee are dealt with by the full Board.
-The Company is developing procedures for the oversight and management of material business risks arising withir the minerals analysis and technology industry.
-Details of risk management practices are set out in the Risk Management Policy in the corporate governance section o the web-site.
+The Company is developing procedures for the oversight and management of material business risks arising within the minerals analysis and technology industries.
+Details of risk management practices are set out in the Risk Management Policy in the corporate governance section of the web-site.
 7.2 The board or a committee of the board should review the Company's risk management framework at least annually and that the company is operating with due regard to the risk appetite set by the board; and disclose, in relation to each reporting period, whether such a review has taken place.
-The Company is committed to the identification monitoring and management of risks associated with it business activities and is developing policies in relation to the implementation of practical and effective contro systems.
-The Company has established a Risk Managemen Policy, which is available in the corporate governance section of the web-site.
-Under the Risk Management Policy, the Board reviews al major strategies to assess their impact on the risks facing the Company.
-The Company also undertakes an annua review of operations to update the Company's risk profile which normally occurs in conjunction with the strategie planning process.
+The Company is committed to the identification, monitoring and management of risks associated with its business activities and is developing policies in relation to the implementation of practical and effective control systems.
+The Company has established a Risk Management Policy, which is available in the corporate governance section of the web-site.
+Under the Risk Management Policy, the Board reviews all major strategies to assess their impact on the risks facing the Company.
+The Company also undertakes an annual review of operations to update the Company's risk profile, which normally occurs in conjunction with the strategic planning process.
 No annual review occurred during the reporting period.
-The Board also undertakes an annua review of the risk areas identified in the Risk Management Policy.
+The Board also undertakes an annual review of the risk areas identified in the Risk Management Policy.
 7.3 Disclose whether the Company has an internal audit function.
-The Company does not have an independent internal audi function.
-Due to the nature and size of the Company's current operations, the additional costs of an independen internal auditor are not considered to be appropriate.
-The Board performs all key elements of an internal audi function Senior management periodically undertake interna reviews of financial and operating systems and processes External reviews of specific business activities or processe are undertaken as required.
-Operational, financial, legal, compliance, strategic and reputational risks are managed primarily by senio management as part of the day-to-day management of the Company's affairs.
-The support of relevant externa professional advisers is engaged as required.
+The Company does not have an independent internal audit function.
+Due to the nature and size of the Company's current operations, the additional costs of an independent internal auditor are not considered to be warranted at this stage.
+The Board performs all key elements of an internal audit function.
+Senior management periodically undertake internal reviews of financial and operating systems and processes.
+External reviews of specific business activities or processes are undertaken as required.
+Operational, financial, legal, compliance, strategic and reputational risks are managed primarily by senior management as part of the day-to-day management of the Company's affairs.
+The support of relevant external professional advisers is engaged as required.
 7.4 Disclose whether the Company has any material exposure to environmental or social risks and how it manages those risks.
-The Company undertakes mineral analysis technology and related activities and faces risks inherent in its busines operations, including economic, environmental and socia sustainability risks, which may materially impact the Company's ability to create or preserve value fo shareholders.
-Material risks associated with economic, environmenta and social sustainability are included in the Company's risl register to ensure that they form part of a robust risl assessment and management process.
+The Company undertakes mineral analysis technology and related activities and faces risks inherent in its business operations, including economic, environmental and social sustainability risks, which may materially impact the Company's ability to create or preserve value for shareholders.
+Material risks associated with economic, environmental and social sustainability are included in the Company's risk register to ensure that they form part of a robust risk assessment and management process.